georgebabarus/magento-filesystem-extension/docs/source/custom-development/extensibility.rst

 -----------------------------

 Simply implement all methods of this interface \Bb\Storage\Framework\Filesystem\DriverInterface.
-After this step you can register the class under env.php configuration for media storage under driver key of connections configuration.
+After this step, you can register the class under env.php configuration for media storage under the driver key of connections configuration.
 See: bb/mage-file-storage/dev/sample-files/env.php

 .. code-block:: php